tox-dev/tox/doc/example/jenkins.rst

 Avoiding the "path too long" error with long shebang lines
 ---------------------------------------------------------------

-If you are using Jenkins builds you might run into the issue that tox can not call ``pip`` because the so called "shebang" line is too long.
-There is a limit of 127 chars on some systems.
+When using ``tox`` on a Jenkins instance, there may be a scenario where ``tox`` can not invoke ``pip`` because the shebang (Unix) line is too long.
+Some systems only support a limited amount of characters for an interpreter directive (e.x.
-Probably the best way to fix the problem is to use the new ``--workdir`` option which tells tox to use a specific directory for its virtualenvironments.
-Set it to some unique enough short path.
-If somebody is interested to do a PR you could add a new option to tox which uses a random directory for storing its workdir results and removes it after the tox run finishes.
-This could be used from CI environments where you probably anyway want to recreate everything on new runs.
+Linux as a limit of 128).
+There are two methods to workaround this issue:

+ 1. Invoke ``tox`` with the ``--workdir`` option which tells ``tox`` to use a specific directory for its virtual environments.
+Using a unique and short path can prevent this issue.
+ 2. Use the environment variable ``TOX_LIMITED_SHEBANG`` to deal with environments with interpreter directive limitations (consult :ref:`long interpreter directives` for more information).

 .. include:: ../links.rst